Our Review Process

 Dr. Apoorva T, MHM.

-What Foods Help Lower Blood Sugar Immediately
+30 Best Foods to Help Lower Blood Sugar Immediately

 When you are first diagnosed with diabetes, the first thing that crosses your mind is what food you can eat to keep your blood sugar in check.
-Whether you have Type 1 or Type 2 diabetes, or even if you are showing symptoms of prediabetes, it is always advisable to consult your doctor or nutritionist on food to lower blood sugar levels.
+Whether you have Type 1 or Type 2 diabetes, or even if you are showing symptoms of prediabetes, it is always advisable to consult your doctor or nutritionist on food to regulate blood sugar levels.

 After all, the maxim “you are what you eat” has never proven to be truer than for people with diabetes.
 Here are a few superfoods that you can make a part of your diet chart.
 These foods are high on protein, low on carbs, and have cholesterol within prescribed limits.
 All of them are a healthy source of essential vitamins and minerals that keep you on the go.